Lattice embeddings in percolation: The case of equal dimensions

-Now let $\beta$ be the colouring of $T$ obtained by modifying $\chi'$ as follows.
-For each $i=1,\ldots,d-1$, recolour with colour $-i$ all $i$-clusters that are adjacent to the face coloured $-i$.
-Since there were no $i$-clusters of diameter as large as $n$ in $\chi$, this does not affect the colours on $\partial T$.
-Hence Lemma \ref{tucker-cube} applies, so there are adjacent sites $u,v\in T$ with $\beta(u)=-\beta(v)$, which contradicts the manner of construction of $\beta$. \end{proof}
+Now let $\beta$ be the coloring of $T$ obtained by modifying $\chi'$ as follows.
+For each $i=1,\ldots,d-1$, recolor with color $-i$ all $i$-clusters that are adjacent to the face colored $-i$.
+Since there were no $i$-clusters of diameter as large as $n$ in $\chi$, this does not affect the colors on $\partial T$.
+Hence Lemma \ref{tucker-cube} applies, so there are adjacent sites $u,v\in T$ with $\beta(u)=-\beta(v)$, which contradicts the manner of construction of $\beta$. \end{pf*}

-The proof of Proposition \ref{surface} relies on Theorem \ref{don} concerning Lipschitz surfaces in percolation, together with the following deterministic fact.